tharu62/robot_slam/README.md

 ## 🧠 Project Description

 This project details the design and setup of a **differential drive robot** capable of performing **Simultaneous Localization and Mapping (SLAM)**.
-The robot operates on a flat plane (no movement along the Z-axis) and can be remotely controlled using **ROS 2** commands.
+The robot operates on a flat plane (no movement along the Z-axis) and can be remotely controlled using **ROS2** commands.

 Because the onboard hardware has limited computational power, SLAM is not performed locally.
 Instead, the robot transmits all sensor data via **ROS topics** to a Linux machine that performs the heavy computations for mapping and localization.